leebyron/til/entries/command-z in vim.md

 tags: vim
 ---

-Vim, run from the terminal, does not make use the Command key.
+Vim, run from the terminal, does not make use of the Command key.
 So most of my muscle memory has been lost while learning it.
 However I found a shortcut: iTerm's key mapping.